underdoggum/seir_penguin_project_2/readme.md

  - ExpressJS Routing
  - Liquid Templating for generating dynamic HTML templates
  - NodeJS as a backend server
- - Bulma CSS framework (mobile-first, flexible, and lightweight!)
+ - Bulma CSS framework (mobile-first, flexible, lightweight)
  - Deployed with Heroku
  - Interfacing with YouTube API v3

 ## User Stories
- - This workout app allows a user to create workouts based on their personal preference
+ - Overall, the user should be able to create a Pull/Push/Legs workout split based on their personal preference and log that data

- - It starts with a Day, which has one of three types of exercises (Pull, Push, or Legs)
+ - The user starts adding data with a Day, which has one of three types of exercises (Pull, Push, or Legs)

- - Then, a user can choose from a list of pre-filled exercises to perform (or edit them), and when choosing, the exercises show a form for entering in their performed weight, number of sets, and number of reps (the numbers for weight/sets/reps are also suggested in the exercise submission form)
+ - Then, the user should choose from a list of pre-filled exercises to perform (or edit them), and when choosing, the exercises show a form for entering in their performed weight, number of sets, and number of reps (the numbers for new weight/sets/reps are also suggested in the exercise submission form)

  - A user must be able to easily navigate the tree of Days/Workouts/Exercises from any given location in the app

 #### Special Features
  - Users can change individual exercises and check their form beforehand via the quick YouTube video link beside the exercise